techidaily/site-ai-editing-video/source/_posts/looking-for-ways-to-compress-your-videos-for-instagram-keep-reading-to-know-about-some-of-the-best-video-compressors-for-instagram-for-2024.md

 ## Part 4: How to reduce video/mp4 size for Instagram on iPhone and Android

 As the era of mobile phones is improving day by day, most social media applications, including Instagram, are used on either Android or iPhones.
 So if you took a high-quality 4K video from your mobile and are looking for a video compressor for Instagram, you don’t need to open your computer for this trivial matter.
-Because here are some of the best [video compressor apps for android](https://tools.techidaily.com/wondershare/filmora/download/)and [video compressor apps for iOS.](https://tools.techidaily.com/wondershare/filmora/download/)
+Because here are some of the best [video compressor apps for android](https://tools.techidaily.com/wondershare/filmora/download/) and [video compressor apps for iOS.](https://tools.techidaily.com/wondershare/filmora/download/)

 All these have pros and cons, but we recommend using **“Video Compress”** to compress your high-quality video on Android or iPhone.
 And why is that?
 Because not only does it support all video formats but also provides the function of trimming, cropping, or rotating the video.
 Moreover, it also allows the audio removal to increase the video's compression further.